-Our friendship is in a place where I can casually walk out of my house in a saree or salwar kameez without any questioning.
+Our friendship is at a place where I can casually walk out of my house in a saree or salwar kameez without any questioning.
 I remember the first time I went to an all Desi party.
 Everyone, including me, was quite confused.
-I think some assumed that I was desi but didn’t speak any Urdu.
+I think some assumed that I was desi but didn’t speak any urdu.
 Some knew right away that I was Turkish.
 Regardless, I think it is safe to say that everyone now expects me to be at all the Shaikh family dinner parties just as my parents no longer get surprised to coming home and finding Kulsum in our living room.
 While I am slowly building my collection of Desi clothes, Kulsum has a collection Turkish clothes and hijabs.
-When I tell my family and friends in Turkey about my Indian best friend, they are always so shocked that one, I have an Indian friend, and two we get along.
+When I tell my family and friends in Turkey about my Indian best friend, they are always so shocked that 1) I have an Indian friend, and 2) We get along.
 I always tell them that the best part of moving to the States was the opportunity to meet and learn from people of different backgrounds.
-I have become a better person from it and Kulsum played a big role it that.
+I have become a better person for it and Kulsum played a big role it in.